 A student seeking an exception of any kind on his financial record may complete a petition for financial exception to be reviewed by the Financial Affairs Committee.
-This form is available from the Business Office on both campuses.

-In the event of a student's injury, prolonged illness, death of a family member, or similar circumstances that interrupt or preclude the completion of a course or courses, the student may withdraw from the institution and receive a tuition refund based on the refund schedule.
-The student will follow the institutional withdrawal procedures outlined above.
-In the case of the death of a student, the family will receive a full tuition refund for the semester.
+This form is available from the Business Office on both campuses and on the PSI website.
+In the event of a student's injury, prolonged illness, death of a family member, or similar circumstances that interrupt or preclude the completion of a course or courses, the student may choose to withdraw from one or more classes for the semester, or, if necessary withdraw from the Institute.
+In either event, the student will receive a tuition refund based on the refund schedule.
+The student will follow the procedures for course withdrawal or institutional withdrawal depending on the situation.
+In the event of the death of a student, the family will receive a full tuition refund for the semester.